ilias000/VaccineMonitor/General/README.txt

                                                                           - the 7th word to be Yes or NO.
                                                                           - if the 7th word is YES calls the function CheckDate for the 8th word that is the date.

-checkDate : pernei ena string kai elenxei :
-->checkDate : tekes a string and checks : an exei mono arithmous kai -
+- CheckDate : tekes a string and checks :
--> if it has only numbers and - ,
+                                          - if it has only numbers and -
-oti o protos kai o telefteos xaraktiras einai arithmoi, -> that the first and the last characters are numbers, to megethos tou string
+                                          - that the first and the last characters are numbers
--> the size of the string,
+                                          - the size of the string
-oti einai se ena apo ta parakato forms (d-mm-yyyy, d-m-yyyy, dd-mm-yyyy, dd-m-yyyy) -> that is in one of these forms : (d-mm-yyyy, d-m-yyyy, dd-mm-yyyy, dd-m-yyyy), oti i mera einai anamesa se ena kai 30
+                                          - that is in one of these forms : (d-mm-yyyy, d-m-yyyy, dd-mm-yyyy, dd-m-yyyy)
--> that the day are between 1 and 30,
+                                          - that the day is between 1 and 30
-oti o minas einai anamesa se 1 kai 12
--> that the month is between 1 and 12,
+                                          - that the month is between 1 and 12
-oti o xronos einai anamesa se 1900 kai 2021
--> that the year is between 1900 and 2021.
+                                          - that the year is between 1900 and 2021.

-commandInterface : diavazei to command pou tha dosei o xristis kai an einai sthn katalili morfi ektlei tis adistixes energies.
--> commandInterface : reads the command that the user will give and if its is in appropriate form executes the aditional energies.
+- CommandInterface : reads the command that the user will give and if it is in right form executes the aditional energies.
-Oi entoles aftes ( /populationStatus [country] virusName date1 date2 and /popStatusByAge [country] virusName date1 date2 ) den doulevoun
--> THhese commands (/populationStatus [country] virusName date1 date2 and /popStatusByAge [country] virusName date1 date2) doesent work.
+- These commands (/populationStatus [country] virusName date1 date2 and /popStatusByAge [country] virusName date1 date2) does not work.

 ~LinkedList~

             ~LinkedListCitizen~

-           * H LinkedListCitizen einai mia clasi pou aniparista mia lista apo LinkedListCitizenNode.
-           -> The LinkedListCitizen is a class that represents a list of LinkedListCitizenNode.
+           - The LinkedListCitizen is a class that represents a list of LinkedListCitizenNode.
-           * to LinkedListCitizen einai mia klasi pou exei enan dikti se CitizenRecord kai enan dikti ston epomeno node.
-           -> The LinkedListCitizenNode is a class that has a pointer to CitizenRecord and a pointer to the next node.
+           - The LinkedListCitizenNode is a class that has a pointer to CitizenRecord and a pointer to the next node.
-           * etsi se afthn thn lista tha exw oti pliroforia xriazomai gia ton kathe citizen.
-           -> So at these list I will have the information I need for every citizen.
+           - So at these list I will have the information that I need for every citizen.

-            ~LinkedListString~

-            * H LinkedListString einai mia lista apo LinkedListStringNode.
-            -> The LinkedListString is a list of LinkedListStringNode.
-            * to LinkedListStringNode exei ena string kai enan dikti ston epomeno node.
-            -> the LinkedListStringNode has a string and a pointer to the next node.
-            * Afth h lista xrisimopoiite gia na krataw ta onomata ton iwn twn countries etsi wste opou thelw na xrisimopoiisw pali to node aftou tou iou/country aplos na vazw enan dikti na dixnei se fto to node
-            -> I use these list to keep the names of the viruses, countries so when I want to use the node again of the specific virus/country simply I will put a pointer to these node.

-            ~LinkedListVaccine~

-            * H LinkedListVaccine einai mia lista apo LinkedListVaccineNode.
-            -> The LinkedListVaccine is a list of LinkedListVaccineNode.
-            * To LinkedListVaccineNode exei enan dikti se LinkedListStringNode pou tha dinxei sto node tou sigekrimenoy iou ena string pou krataei an exei kanei to emvolio h oxi, ena string pou exe thn imerominia pou exei ginei o emvoliasmos kai enan dikti ston epomeno node.
-            -> The LinkedListVaccineNode has a pointer to LinkedListStringNode that will point at the node of the specific virus, a string that keeps if has done the vaccine or not, a string that has the date the vaccine is done and a pointer to the next node.
-            * Afth h lista xrisimopoiite sthn clasi CitizenRecord gia na krataei tis plirofories gia oous toys ious toy sigekrimenou politi.
-            -> These list is used at the CitizenRecord class to keep the informations for all the viruses of the specific citizen.

-~SkipList~

-          * Exw tis klaseis :
-          -> I have these classes :
-                              ~SkipList~ : einai mia lista apo SkipList opou kathe SkipList anaferete se enan io kai exei enan dikti se SkipListLayer pou tha dixnei ston poio pano layer gia toys vaccinated , enan dikti se SkipListLayerpou tha dixnei ston poio panw layer gia toys nonvaccinated kaienan dikti ston epomeno SkopList.
-                              -> ~SkipList~ : is a list of SkipList where every SkipList refers to one virus and it has a pointer to SkipLayer that points to the uper layer for the vaccinated, a pointer to SkipListLayer that points at the most uper layer for the nonvaccinated and a pointer to the next SkipList.
-                              ~SkipListLayer~ : einai mia klasi pou exei enan dikti SkipListNode pou tha dixnei sto prwto node toy sigekrimenou layer, enan dikti SkipListNode pou tha dixnei ston telefteo node toy sigekrimenou layer, enan dikti SkipListLayer pou tha dixnei sto apo kato layer kai enan akaireo pou einai o arithmos toy layer.
-                              -> ~SkipListLayer~ : is a class that has a pointer SkipListNode that points at the first node of the specific layer, a pointer SkipListNode that points at the last node of the specific layer, a pointer SkipListLayer that points to the bottom layer and an integer that is the number of the layer.
-                              ~SkipListNode~ : einai mia klasi pou exei enan dikti CitizenRecord pou dixnei stis plirofories toy sigekrimenou citizenm enan dikti SkipListNode pou tha dixnei ston epomeno node kai ena dikti SkipListNode pou dixnei ston apo kato node.
-                              -> ~SkipListNode~ : is a class that has a pointer CitizenRecord that points to the information of the specific citizen, a pointer SkipListNode that points to the next node and apointer SkipNode that points to the bottom node. message.txt
-9 KB
- SkipList

- - The layers will be at most 9.
-- At the LinkedListCitizen at InsertNodeCommand function returns :
+           - The InsertNodeCommand function returns :

-0. if the id has different credentials
+                    0. if for the specific id the new record has different credentials than the old one
                     1. if the insertion is done right
                     2. if the citizen has already the virus at his/her list with YES and the vaccinated of the new record is YES
                     3. if the citizen has already the virus at his/her list with YES and the vaccinated of the new record is NO
                     4. if the citizen has already the virus at his/her list with NO and the vaccinated of the new record is YES
                     5. if the citizen has already the virus at his/her list with NO and the vaccinated of the new record is NO

+            ~LinkedListString~

+            - The LinkedListString is a list of LinkedListStringNode.
+            - The LinkedListStringNode has a string and a pointer to the next node.
+            - I use these list to keep the names of the viruses, countries so when I want to use the node again of the specific virus/country simply I will put a pointer to these node.

+            ~LinkedListVaccine~

+            - The LinkedListVaccine is a list of LinkedListVaccineNode.
+            - The LinkedListVaccineNode has a pointer to LinkedListStringNode that will point at the node of the specific virus, a string that keeps if the citizen has done the vaccine or not, a string that has the date that the vaccine was done and a pointer to the next node.
+            - These list is used at the CitizenRecord class to keep the informations for all the viruses of the specific citizen.

+~SkipList~
+          General :
+                    - The layers will be at most 9.

+          - I have these classes :
+                              - ~SkipList~ : is a list of SkipList where every SkipList refers to one virus and it has a pointer to SkipListLayer that points to the first layer for the vaccinated, a pointer to SkipListLayer that points at the most first layer for the nonvaccinated and a pointer to the next SkipList.
+                              - ~SkipListLayer~ : is a class that has a pointer SkipListNode that points at the first node of the specific layer, a pointer SkipListNode that points at the last node of the specific layer, a pointer SkipListLayer that points to the below layer and an integer that is the number of these layer.
+                              - ~SkipListNode~ : is a class that has a pointer CitizenRecord that points to the information of the specific citizen, a pointer SkipListNode that points to the next node and a pointer SkipListNode that points to the below node.